Trust Attorneys in West Virginia

 Experienced & Trust Preparation & Litigation Services

 As a leading estate planning firm in West Virginia, Wooton Davis, Hussell & Johnson, PLLC has extensive experience in all matters related to the creation and administration of trusts.
 This includes drafting and preparing trusts of all kinds and providing guidance to family members going through the trust administration process.
 We have caring and skilled family trust lawyers near you, ready to help with your estate needs.
-We also represent trustees who need additional legal support in ensuring they are fully compliant in their fiduciary duties as well as representing clients in trust disputes and litigation in court.
+We also represent trustees who need additional legal support in ensuring they are fully compliant with fiduciary duties as well as representing clients in trust disputes and litigation in court.

 Call our skilled trust attorneys in WV (304) 407-2249 or contact us via our online form to schedule a complimentary consultation.

 What is a Trust & How Do They Work?

 Trusts are valuable estate planning tools that can be created in many ways for various purposes.
 These legal instruments allow you as the trustor to place property and assets into a separate legal entity to be managed by a trustee for the benefit of your loved ones and other beneficiaries.
 The trust will hold title to your assets and property which will eventually be passed on according to your instructions by your trustee upon your passing.